PREGNANCY, BABIES & PETS

 PREGNANCY AND PREPARATION

 Your dog will most probably know you are pregnant before you do.
-He will certainly be able to sense your shift in mood and no doubt detect hormonal changes.
-Discovering you are pregnant should therefore be a joy that you share with your companion dog, especially because he was possibly the first to know!
-Use the months of your pregnancy to prepare your dog for the new arrival and include him in your happiness ‐ after all, your dog is a part of the family.
+They will certainly be able to sense your shift in mood and no doubt detect hormonal changes.
+Discovering you are pregnant should therefore be a joy that you share with your companion dog, especially because they were possibly the first to know!
+Use the months of your pregnancy to prepare your dog for the new arrival and include them in your happiness ‐ after all, your dog is a part of the family.

-The key to creating this environment for your dog and therefore building a harmonious relationship between him, you and your new baby is PREPARATION.
+The key to creating this environment for your dog and therefore building a harmonious relationship between them, you and your new baby is PREPARATION.

 International Dog Training experts Craig and Tracey Murray say that good preparation, starting as soon as you find out you are pregnant, is the key to success.

-“The key is to create structure for your dog in a manner that he understands,” they say.
-“Set physical as well as behavioural boundaries and plan the behaviours you will expect from your dog once the baby arrives.”
+“The key is to create structure for your dog in a manner that they understand,” they say.
+“Set physical, as well as behavioural boundaries and plan the behaviours you will expect from your dog once the baby arrives.”

 A WORD ABOUT AGGRESSIVE DOGS

 People’s biggest fear is that their dog will become jealous of the new baby and bite or attack the newborn.
-The reality is that if your dog lives in a calm, structured environment, a new baby in the house will not significantly affect his world.
-He may be curious and interested, but it is unlikely that he would purposely harm your baby.
+The reality is that if your dog lives in a calm, structured environment, a new baby in the house will not significantly affect their world.
+They may be curious and interested, but it is unlikely that they would purposely harm your baby.

 The type of dog that would attack a newborn baby, is going to be a dog with existing behavioural issues and is likely to show signs of aggression towards people and/or other dogs, long before there is a baby in the house.
 More often than not, these behavioural issues are either a result of the current or past owner’s handling of the animal, the dog’s history and/or a failure to socialize the dog appropriately.